mriislam/orion-nexus/CENTOS9_DEPLOYMENT_GUIDE.md

 ### Support

 For additional support:
-- Check application logs in `/var/log/nexus/`
+- Check application logs in `/var/log/orion-nexus/`
 - Review systemd service logs with `journalctl`
-- Consult the main documentation in `MANUAL_DEPLOYMENT.md`
+- Consult the main documentation in `README.md`
-- Check the project repository for updates and issues
+- Check the project repository at https://github.com/mriislam/orion-nexus.git for updates and issues
+- Review MongoDB Atlas dashboard for database connectivity issues

 ---

+**Important Notes**:
-**Note**: Replace `your-domain.com` with your actual domain name throughout this guide.
-Ensure all passwords and secret keys are properly secured and unique for your installation.
+- Replace `your-domain.com` with your actual domain name throughout this guide
+- Replace `<db_password>` with your actual MongoDB Atlas password
+- Ensure all secret keys (SECRET_KEY, AES_SECRET_KEY, JWT_SECRET_KEY) are properly secured and unique
+- This guide assumes root user access for all operations
+- MongoDB Atlas handles database backups automatically, but ensure you have application configuration backups
+- **Always verify repository structure after cloning** - if you encounter ENOENT errors, check the troubleshooting section for repository structure issues
+- Ensure the repository contains both `frontend/` and `backend/` directories with their respective `package.json` and `requirements.txt` files
+- **Empty Repository Issue**: If the git repository has no files under the frontend folder, this indicates either:
+  - Wrong repository URL was cloned
+  - Incorrect branch is checked out (try `main`, `master`, or `develop` branches)
+  - Repository is incomplete or corrupted
+  - You need to use a different/working repository as the source